 Sometimes infected gum tissue might need to be removed.
 Luckily, modern dental technology has made this process much simpler.
 Laser periodontal therapy is much more comfortable than a treatment that involves traditional metal tools.
 Furthermore, a dental laser will instantly sterilize and cauterize the treatment area as we go along.
 This reduces the risk of a new infection forming and helps promote healthy tissue regeneration during the recovery process (meaning your mouth will heal much faster).

 Antibiotic therapy is typically recommended alongside a deep cleaning and laser therapy.
 Even after periodontal treatment, some bacteria might still be hiding in your mouth.
 We’ll place a special antibiotic called Arestin in your periodontal pockets.
 The medication will be released in small doses over time to help treat any remaining bacteria.
 Generally speaking, Arestin tends to yield highly improved results during recovery.
-You’ll return to our office after a set period of time so we can check how successful the treatment is.
+You’ll return to our dental office after a set period of time so we can check how successful the treatment is.